IlyaMatsuev/Apex-GraphQL-Client/docs/types/README.md

 `{ ... }`

-So, basically, in that case, this node can be used for a query request but the better recommendation would be to utilize [`GraphQLQueryNode`](#graphqlquerynode) for that purpose.
+So, basically, in that case, this node can be used for a query request but the better recommendation would be to utilize [`GraphQLQuery`](#graphqlquerynode) for that purpose.

 `String alias` - Alias of the node.
 Null by default.
 You can read about node aliases [here](https://spec.graphql.org/June2018/#sec-Field-Alias).